csye6225-002191647/iac-pulumi/README.md

 For additional `.gitignore` templates and customization, refer to the [GitHub .gitignore Templates](https://github.com/github/gitignore) repository.

 **Please note:** Keep all sensitive information such as AWS access keys and secret keys secure and do not commit them to version control.
 Use AWS IAM roles or other secure methods for AWS access.

-## License

-This repository is provided under the [MIT License](LICENSE).
-Feel free to modify and distribute the code according to the terms of the license.

-For any questions or assistance, please contact the repository owner.
-Happy coding!